MIRA Gallery presents

 Jessika Steiner

-Vibrant acrylic paintings inspired by childhood memories and the beauty found in nature.
+Vibrant and emotive acrylic paintings inspired by childhood memories and the beauty found in nature.

 Jessika’s art springs from her early years in New Caledonia and Berowra Waters, where bushland, waterways, and natural forms left lasting impressions on her imagination.
 Through acrylic and mixed media, she transforms these vivid memories into paintings that celebrate colour, movement, and the organic shapes of the world around her.